Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$

 \section{Abstract}

 In this paper we investigate hyperplanes of the point-line geometry $A_{n,\{1,n\}}(\FF)$ of point-hyerplane flags of the projective geometry $\PG(n,\FF)$.
 Renouncing a complete classification, which is not yet within our reach, we describe the hyperplanes which arise from the natural embedding of $A_{n,\{1,n\}}(\FF)$, that is the embedding which yields the adjoint representation of $\mathrm{SL}(n+1,\FF)$.
-The information we shall collect on these hyperplanes will allow us to prove that all hyperplanes of $A_{n,\{1,n\}}(\FF)$ are maximal subspaces of $A_{n,\{1,n\}}(\FF)$.
+By exploiting properties of a particular sub-class of these hyerplaes, namely the {\em singular hyperplanes}, we shall prove that all hyperplanes of $A_{n,\{1,n\}}(\FF)$ are maximal subspaces of $A_{n,\{1,n\}}(\FF)$.
 Hyperplanes of $A_{n,\{1,n\}}(\FF)$ can also be contructed starting from suitable line-spreads of $\PG(n,\FF)$ (provided that $\PG(n,\FF)$ admits line-spreads, of course).
-Explicitly, let $\mathfrak{S}$ be a line-spread of $\PG(n,\KK)$ satisfying certain conditions to be stated in this paper (which hold for all line-spreads obtained via the most popular constructions).
-The set of point-hyperplane flags $(p,H)$ of $\PG(n,\FF)$ such that $H$ contains the member of $\mathfrak{S}$ through the point $p$ is a hyperplane of $A_{n,\{1,n\}}(\FF)$.
+Explicitly, let $\mathfrak{S}$ be a composition line-spread of $\PG(n,\FF)$ such that every hyperplane of $\PG(n,\FF)$ contains a sub-hyperplane of $\PG(n,\FF)$ spanned by lines of $\mathfrak{S}$.
+Then the set of points $(p,H)$ of $A_{n,\{1,n\}}(\FF)$ such that $H$ contains the member of $\mathfrak{S}$ through $p$ is a hyperplane of $A_{n,\{1,n\}}(\FF)$.
 We call these hyperplanes {\em hyperplanes of spread type}.
-Many of them arise from the natural embedding.
-We don't know if this is the case for all of them.
+Many but not all of them arise from the natural embedding.